ska-telescope/ska-tango-testing/docs/src/guide/integration/index.rst

 Integration tests with TangoEventTracer
 =======================================

-:py:mod:`ska_tango_testing.integration` provides a set of tools to write integration tests for Tango devices using an event-driven approach.
+The module :py:mod:`ska_tango_testing.integration` provides a set of tools to write integration tests for Tango devices using an event-driven approach.
 Essentially this module gives you a relatively simple tested code to capture events from Tango devices and then make assertions on them, without the need to re-write the ``subscribe_event`` logic or to rely to ``while ... sleep`` loops to wait for events.

+**Advantages and differences with other tools**

+Compared to the other tools that this library offers, like "event recorders" or :py:mod:`ska_tango_testing.mock`, this module's tools provide a more simplified, concise and high-level way to capture and assert events especially useful for integration tests.
+If you look for a more low-level and flexible approach to test asynchronous behavior, you may want to look at the :py:mod:`ska_tango_testing.mock` module.
+If instead you are writing integration tests and you need to verify from outside that a *SUT* produces certain events, then :py:mod:`ska_tango_testing.integration` probably is the right choice.

+Being encapsulated in a library this tool has also the advantage of being already unit tested and potentially shared among different projects, without code duplications.

+**Module content overview**

 The central tool provided by the module is :py:class:`~ska_tango_testing.integration.TangoEventTracer`,